bassmanitram/dataclass-cli/QUICKSTART.md

 ✅ **File loading** with `@filename` syntax
 ✅ **Configuration files** (JSON, YAML, TOML)

 That's it!
-You now know enough to build powerful CLIs with dataclass-config. 🚀
+You now know enough to build powerful CLIs with dataclass-args. 🚀

 For more details, see:
 - [README.md](README.md) - Full documentation